noussaibadaali/noussaibadaali/README.md

-- 👋 Hi, I’m @noussaibadaali
+👋 Hi, I’m @noussaibadaali, a PhD student specializing in Data Integration for NoSQL and relational databases.

-- 👀 I’m interested in python programmation to solve problems, i am also interested in build web sites for small businesses and for freelancers.
+👀 I’m passionate about using Java and Python to solve problems, delve into machine learning, and explore the realms of AI.
+I am also keenly interested in web development, specifically with Angular.

-- 🌱 I’m currently learning the machine learning domaine and intelligence artificielle.
-- 💞️ I’m looking to collaborate on programmation and deep learning programs
+🌱 Currently on a journey of continuous learning and exploration in the dynamic field of data integration.

-- 📫 How to reach me:
+📫 How to reach me:
-- My web site:
-- My email:
+- Email: abiassuondidi1999@gmail.com
-- Linkid :
+- LinkedIn: www.linkedin.com/in/noussaiba-daali99

 <!---
 noussaibadaali/noussaibadaali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.